Film Star Ben-Hur Made Peace With Frisian Raiders

 The Lovers

 As said, the movie The War Lord is based upon the play The Lovers written by Leslie Stevens in 1957.
 Besides having been married five times in his life, Stevens was also an accomplished producer, writer, and director.
-He's said to be the godfather of the television series Battlestar Galactica.
+He is said to be the godfather of the television series Battlestar Galactica.

 In Stevens' play The Lovers, Bronwyn is named Douane.
 The main character’s name is almost the same, namely Chrysagon de la Crux, and he is riding a black stallion.
 His brother Draco is described as "young, lean, and sculptured with hot eyes and blond, poll-cropped hair.
 And that the ancestral strain of Nordic barbarians shows in him."

-“Douane, I have a water-castle in the Frisian lands – set out on the sea.
-We can live there through the snow – the summer – You will forget the village and they will forget you.”
+“Douane, I have a water-castle in the Frisian lands—set out on the sea.
+We can live there through the snow—the summer—You will forget the village and they will forget you.”

 fLtR Charlton Heston (Chyrsagon), Rosemary Forsyth (Bronwyn/Douane), Henry Wilcoxon (Frisian Prince)